lleevveell66/RelayRattler/README.md

 The MicroPython code for this is fairly straight-forward.
 There are two pieces which bear explanation.

 First, there is how we are checking for use of the rotary encoder.
 CLK will signal that a change has occured, then DT will be low (0) if the knob turned counter-clockwise or high (1) if it turned clockwise.
 We save some effort by just setting both the current relay and the timing delay, no matter which mode we are in.
 The SW line will signal that the knob was pressed.
-As this happens, we rotate through modes 1, 2, and 3.
+As this happens, we cycle through modes 1, 2, and 3.

 If you find that you are stuck in a strange spot, where the delay is very high, and your input in not being recognized, try to push the knob to get back into Mode 1, where the timing will no longer affect the reading of the values.
 Then turn the knob counter-clockwise a few times, and go back to the pattern mode you want.
 This is the downside of using only timing to do all of this.
 The more proper way would be to use asyncio and allow some things to run while others wait.
 But, that complicates the code and I really wanted to this to be very simple and easy for anyone to play around on.
 I may write it up in a proper version, later, and include that in this repo.
 If you want to fork it and do so, I'm all for it.